ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

 aspect: landscape
 image: /img/sanddunes-2a.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
-alt: "111"
+alt: Sandy Beach with high sand dunes, green spikey grass is buffeted by wild winds.
+Fine sand is being flung into the air.
-poem: |-
+poem: |
-  Summer was holding on by its teeth as wild winds hurled across the beach
+  Summer was holding on by its teeth as wild winds hurled across the beach,
-  Sand grains raced and chased and stung across the dunes, hats were flung
+  Sand grains raced and chased and stung across the dunes, hats were flung,
-  Tall spiky marram grass held on fast as all about, the sand dunes were recast.
+  Tall spiky marram grass held on fast as all about, the dunes were recast.

   But, summer was not yet done,
-  Golden rays burst from the sun daring the clouds to join the descent
+  It still had many weeks to run
-  Compelling the winds to relent
+  Taking to task the winds torment it compels it's wildness to relent.

   With a mischievous sigh,
   the winds wave goodbye
-  The clouds trailed the winds
+  The clouds trail the winds
   The winds, for now, had given in.
 alignPoemLeft: false
 removePostcardPadding: false
+address: |-
-address: Hold onto your Hats
+  Hold onto your Hats
+  Camber Sands
+  East Sussex
+  UK
 stamp: /img/sand-dunes-stamp.png
 showStampInPreview: false
 author: Caroline Whitehouse